rsanchez/resource_router/README.markdown

-# Template Routes
+# Resource Router

-Control your URLs by remapping URI routes to a specific template, using [CodeIgniter-style](http://ellislab.com/codeigniter/user-guide/general/routing.html) routing rules.
+Control your URLs by remapping URI routes to a specific HTTP response, using [CodeIgniter-style](http://ellislab.com/codeigniter/user-guide/general/routing.html) routing rules.

 ## Installation

 *NOTE:* ExpressionEngine 2.6+ and PHP 5.3+ are required

-* Copy the /system/expressionengine/third_party/template_routes/ folder to your /system/expressionengine/third_party/ folder
+* Copy the /system/expressionengine/third_party/resource_router/ folder to your /system/expressionengine/third_party/ folder
 * Install the extension

 ## Usage